Vachagan III: Legend

 Vachagan is presented in The History of the Country of Albania as a staunch Christian who ordered the Albanian aristocrats who had apostatized to return to their Christian beliefs.
 Furthermore, he also declared war against Zoroastrianism, paganism, idolatry and witchcraft.
 He opened religious schools in the country and recovered the Grigoris' and Saint Pantaleon's relics and buried them in a tomb within the Amaras Monastery with help of his uncle Khochkorik.
 Hakobyan considers chapter on Vachagan's life as a tale and an image of the ideal and the good Christian ruler.
 He is traditionally assumed to be buried in Yeghishe Arakyal Monastery.

 Legacy

 Vachagan's rule in Albania was characterized by gradual Armenianization of the country, relying on Armenian feudals.
-Hakobyan believes this when Armenians came to consider Albania as an Armenian realm too.
-Later princely houses in the region, such as the Aranshahiks (authors such as Patrick Donabedian and Bagrat Ulubabyan are supporters of this theory) and the Hasan-Jalalyans claimed descent from him.
+Hakobyan believes this is when Armenians came to consider Albania as an Armenian realm too.
+Later princely houses in the region, such as the Aranshahiks (authors such as Patrick Donabédian and Bagrat Ulubabyan are supporters of this theory) and the Hasan-Jalalyans claimed descent from him.
 Vachagan has become a symbol of renewal in Nagorno-Karabakh; there is a state "Order of Vachagan the Pious" in the Nagorno-Karabakh Republic.
 The Armenian tale Anahit and Vachagan is loosely based on Vachagan's life.
 The tale was retold as romantic prose by Ghazaros Aghayan (adapted into the film Anahit in 1947) and as a children's story by Robert San Souci.

+Vachagan was depicted on the coat of arms of Stepanakert from 2012 until it fell to Azerbaijani control in 2023.